NeuralNotW0rk/LoRAW/README.md

 - Set all original weights to `requires_grad = False`
 - Set loraw weights set to `requires_grad = True` (easily accessed with `loraw.residual_modules.parameters()`)
 - Update the optimizer to use the loraw parameters (the same parameters as the previous step)

+# Example
+See `scripts/train.py` for a modified version of stable audio tool's trainig script.

+Modify your model config as shown above, and use `--use-loraw` when running in CLI to enable